silverstripe/cwp/docs/en/03_How_tos/caching.md

 Cache-Control: max-age=120, public
 ```

-These responses are effectively _tier 2_.
-Note the max-age value is currently 120 seconds, but could change in the future.
+These responses are effectively "Cache-level: Full".
+Note the `max-age` value is currently 120 seconds, but could change in the future.
 CWP customers can’t actively clear CDN caches on Incapsula unless they purchase an optional Premium Managed Service plan.
 Due to this restriction, asset invalidation needs to take place via the URL, through so called “cache busters”.
-SilverStripe adds a GET parameter with the last file modification timestamp to each stylesheet and javascript file included through its [Requirements API](http://docs.silverstripe.org/en/3.2/developer_guides/templates/requirements/).
+SilverStripe adds a GET parameter with the last file modification timestamp to each stylesheet and javascript file included through its [Requirements API](http://docs.silverstripe.org/en/3/developer_guides/templates/requirements/).
 If you are referencing files in other ways, please take care to add your own “cache busters”, e.g. through a Grunt build task modifying the including SilverStripe template.

-#### Tier 1 on dynamic content
+#### Light caching on dynamic content

-The easiest way increase the tier on your dynamic responses is to use the [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
+The easiest way improve caching on your dynamic responses is to use the [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
 You will then be able to customise the response headers per `Controller` without the need to modify the PHP code.

 If an agreement with the business owner can be reached as to the cache duration, the following policy is generally safe.
 Some specific controllers may need tweaks however - for example the "userforms" module requires caching to be disabled through a `NoopPolicy` because it generates a unique form submission token for each visitor.
 See the module's README for more information.

 ```
 Injector:
-  Tier1CachingPolicy:
+  LightCachingPolicy:
     class: CachingPolicy
     properties:
       cacheAge: <cache-duration>
 Page_Controller:
   dependencies:
-    Policies: '%$Tier1CachingPolicy'
+    Policies: '%$LightCachingPolicy'
 ```

 You might also want to inspect the default _Vary_ used by this module to see if it works well with your content, and perhaps adjust it via `CachingPolicy::vary` configuration option.
 See the "Varying content" chapter on the possible permutations of this header.

-#### Tier 2 on dynamic content
+#### Full caching on dynamic content

-_Tier 2_ can only be achieved on dynamic content if that content is non-varying (see "Varying content" chapter).
+Full caching can only be achieved on dynamic content if that content is non-varying (see "Varying content" chapter).

-__Be cautious!__ If you feel uncertain about identifying content as non-varying, better stick to _tier 1_ and avoid the danger of leaking user-specific or confidential data altogether.
+__Be cautious!__ If you feel uncertain about identifying content as non-varying, better stick to light caching and avoid the danger of leaking user-specific or confidential data altogether.

 ```
 Injector:
-  Tier2CachingPolicy:
+  FullCachingPolicy:
     class: CachingPolicy
     properties:
       cacheAge: <cache-duration>
       vary: ''
-MyTier2_Controller:
+MyFullyCached_Controller:
   dependencies:
-    Policies: '%$Tier2CachingPolicy'
+    Policies: '%$FullCachingPolicy'
 ```

-You will need to adjust the `MyTier2_Controller` to the controller(s) of choice for this policy to work.
+You will need to adjust the `MyFullyCached_Controller` to the controller(s) of choice for this policy to work.

 Note that 'Accept-Encoding' will automatically be added to the _Vary_ header by Apache's mod_deflate.

 #### Varying content

-As a rule of thumb, if you configure your _Cache-Control_ and _Vary_ correctly, you don't need to be worried about the caching tiers.
+As a rule of thumb, if you configure your _Cache-Control_ and _Vary_ correctly, you don't need to be worried about the caching levels.

 Varying content is any URL which content depends on an impulse from the visitor.
 Lack of a session (_Cookie_ or _Authorization_ headers in the request) is usually a good first step to find non-varying URLs.

 Login, IP whitelisting, BasicAuth all imply the content varies per user.
-All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce the tier to 1).
+All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce to "Cache-level: Light").

 Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
-You won't currently be able to use tier 2 on such double-protocol site.
+You won't currently be able to use full caching on such double-protocol site.

 A table of some more obvious _Vary_ headers can be found in the [controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
 Keep in mind the more of these you specify, the more partitioned the cache, which will nullify potential gains.
 Use as few as you are confident with.

-If your content truly does not vary depending on the request, you will be able to utilise tier 2 for that URL - see the "Tier 2 on dynamic content" chapter.
+If your content truly does not vary depending on the request, you will be able to utilise full caching for that URL - see the "Full caching on dynamic content" chapter.

 #### Custom static response headers